Volume 3, Issue 4 - 4 Articles

 Numerical Analysis of Riverbank Slope Stability Considering Rainfall, Vegetation and Water Level Fluctuation

-Md.
-Tanvir Ahsan, Ji-Peng Wang, Saidov Mirzo Sibgatullovich, Abdelali Dadda, Salikhov Farid Salokhiddinovich
+by Md Tanvir Ahsan, Ji-Peng Wang, Saidov Mirzo Sibgatullovich, Abdelali Dadda and Salikhov Farid Salokhiddinovich

-The occurrence of landslides and slope instability along riparian zones has been a recurrent phenomenon of substantial concern globally.
+Abstract: The occurrence of landslides and slope instability along riparian zones has been a recurrent phenomenon of substantial concern globally.
 This paper presents a comprehensive investigation of riverbank slope stability utilizing soils from the Yellow River in China, with a particular emphasis on the effects of water level fluctuations, precipitation, and vegetation.
-The research examines the interplay of multiple factors influencing slope stability by integrating empirical data from laboratory testing with numerical analysis using Plaxis3D.
-Salient findings indicate that vegetation significantly enhances riverbank slope stabilization, especially during precipitation events, and that water level fluctuations profoundly impact the mechanical behavior and integrity of riverbank slopes, particularly during rapid drawdown stages.
-The study underscores the significance of these aspects in riverbank protection and infrastructure development.
-Despite the rigorous methodology employed, the work acknowledges limitations in numerical modeling and laboratory test scale, highlighting the necessity for more advanced research in geotechnical engineering.
+The research examines the… Read More

 Computational and Bioinformatics Approaches for Identifying Comorbidities of COVID-19 Using Transcriptomic Data

-Shudeb Babu Sen Omit, Md Mohiuddin, Salma Akhter, Md.
-Hasan Imam, A. K. M. Mostofa Kamal Habib, Syed Mohammad Meraz Hossain, Nitun Kumar Podder
+by Shudeb Babu Sen Omit, Md Mohiuddin, Salma Akhter, Md.
+Hasan Imam, A. K. M. Mostofa Kamal Habib, Syed Mohammad Meraz Hossain and Nitun Kumar Podder